 - For each data source, information about data collection and analytical methods, limitations, the citation and additional resources can be found on the Data Sources and Methods page.

 Original source: Ontario Ministry of Children and Youth Services.

 Cite as: Early Development Instrument, 2007, 2010 and 2015, Ontario Ministry of Children and Youth Services.
 Offord Centre for Child Studies, McMaster University.

 Data Collection Methods

-- EDI questionnaires were completed by senior kindergarten teachers in all publicly funded schools for all the senior kindergarten kids in their class in the second half of the school year.
+- EDI questionnaires were completed by senior kindergarten teachers during the second half of the school year in all publicly funded schools for all the senior kindergarten children in their class.

 - Students that were in the classroom and taught by the teacher for at least one month were included in the assessment.